0001ashish/imagine_ai/README.md

-I have created a discord bot which uses stable diffusion running on your local computer and generate images in discord.
+I have created a discord bot which uses stable diffusion running on your local computer to generate images in discord.

 Pre requisites:
   1.1 : Installing confyUI